Premium wine bottles stored horizontally in a wine cellar rack with warm bokeh lighting

 “I don’t make purchasing decisions based on the wine,” he told me.
 “I make initial decisions based on how it is presented.”

-As surprising as it was to hear this from a collector whose average order value exceeds $250 (often above $300), the idea didn’t shock me.
+As surprising as it was to hear this from a collector with a notably high average order value, the idea didn’t shock me.
 After working with numerous premium wineries, I’ve seen this pattern repeatedly—and it represents a critical blind spot for many in the industry.

 The Three-Second Digital Wine Tasting